 While bounded you must live completely in the present in order for anything to be affective.
 The idea is that no matter how much you panic, or try to get out of it- you won’t.
 You must practice patience and will power to stay within yourself, just like meditation.
 I find that bondage is a form of meditation.
 Whether a partner is involved or not, your perception of the self while under extreme restraint is different than under extreme discomposure of the mind (like we experience through this technological age.)
 Through both bondage and meditation we are forced to live in the complete present; through pain and pleasure in order to fully experience what our bodies can ultimately absorb.
 If we spend just a portion of our days to really take in our world, or what our bodies can really feel, instead of instantly gratifying ourselves sexually, intellectually, and spiritually..
 Imagine how much we could really connect to each other.
 Imagine how much we could expand ourselves.

-Anonymous asked: I really like what this blog is about.
+Anonymous said: I really like what this blog is about.
 I see so many sex advice blogs that contradict the idea of sex becoming normal.
 Thank you, please post more!
 I hope you can get a community that starts to talk about sex as a normality, and not something perverted..

 wow, thank you very much.
 This is exactly how i want my posts to be percieved and i hope i collect that type of community as well :) I’m glad you like it!